lucapette/website/content/writing/my-experience-with-kanban.md

 This is the hardest part in my experience.
-Making work in progress obvious to all people involved and helping them understand why we want to limit the work in progress has been always the most challenging aspect of implementing a heathly process for me.
+Making work in progress obvious to all people involved and helping them understand why we want to limit the work in progress has been always the most challenging aspect of implementing a healthy process for me.
 Of course, it may be my own limitation, I do not exclude that.
 I think there are a lot of different ways you can make sure you know what is really being worked on.
 Here tooling can make a difference.
 I like very